- The 11 Lowest Sodium Choices in Taco Bell – For Every Diet - November 15, 2023

-Bloating can be a common side effect of eating a lot of different foods and can be caused by everything from the type of sugars in a food to how fast you’re eating it – but, if you’ve got it, you don’t care about any of that, you just want to know how to get rid of it.
+Gas and bloating can be a common side effect after eating and it can be caused by everything from the type of sugars in a food to how fast you’re eating it – but, if you’ve got it, you don’t care about any of that, you just want to know how to get rid of it.
 So, here are 11 easy ways to release gas and get rid of bloating.

 Bloating is caused by excess gas that develops in the digestive system.

-We’re not going to explain specifically why it happens in this post (this one identifies 10 reasons why it does), nor, are we going to talk about ways to avoid it – not least because can that be specific for each different food (so check our nutrition section for our specific advice on reducing bloat from foods like mushrooms, chickpeas, chia seeds etc).
+We’re not going to explain specifically why it happens in this post (this one identifies 11 reasons why you might get gas), nor, are we going to talk about ways to avoid it – not least because can that be specific for each different food (so check our nutrition section for our specific advice on reducing bloat from foods like mushrooms, chickpeas, chia seeds etc).

 Instead, in this post, we’re just looking at ways to make you pass the gas faster…